Frequently Asked Questions

 Dr Milovic’s surgical fees fairly reflect his training, years of experience, availability and complexity of the procedure in the case of the patient presented, as well as – most importantly – his comprehensive aftercare.

 I have an event coming up soon.
-Can I have cosmetic surgery or non-surgical treatment before the event?
+Can I have cosmetic surgery before the event?

-You should plan well before the event and it is not advisable to undergo any major procedures prior to the big event unless it is some months away.
+It is generally not advisable to undergo any major procedures prior to the big event unless it is some months away.
 As always, you should discuss your plans with Dr Milovic and seek his advice.
 For the bigger surgeries, the first few weeks after surgery should be reserved for your unfettered recovery and this process shouldn’t be rushed.

-Any cosmetic surgery you are considering for your big event should be done many months before the actual date to ensure complete recovery.
-Complications may arise from time to time, and you need to prepare for the possibility and give yourself sufficient time to recover.
-If this happens, the last thing you need is the added pressure of trying to rush your healing process.
+Any cosmetic surgery you are considering for your big event should be done many months before the actual date to potentially optimise recovery.
+Complications are always liable to arise, and you need to prepare for the possibility and give yourself sufficient time to recover.

-I am worried someone will recognise me or see me after surgery.
+I am worried someone will recognise me immediately after the surgery.
 Do you have a private area where I can sit?

-We completely understand if you feel this way.
+We take privacy seriously and completely understand if you feel this way.
 Please let our receptionist know that you wish to be seated in a private area when you arrive.
-We have a private lounge at the back of our clinic where you can wait to see Dr Milovic, out of view from the waiting and reception areas.
-We take privacy seriously and discretion has been built into our fit out.
-You can leave via a side door exit if you do not wish to walk past the waiting room and reception area after your visit.
+We have a private lounge at the back of our clinic where you can wait to see Dr Milovic out of view from the waiting and reception areas.
+You can also leave via a side door exit if you do not wish to walk past the waiting room and reception area after your visit.